The Mastering Guide to Audio Formats and Delivery Mediums (UPDATED: 2017)

 The information embedded on your audio CD (self-burned, duplicated, or professionally replicated) is called CD-Text, and can only be displayed by CD players that support CD-Text.
 This usually includes car stereos and high-end home CD players.
-Most music playback software such as iTunes, Windows Media Player and Winamp can’t read or display the CD-Text embedded on your audio CD though there is a script that can be used to allow iTunes to read CD-Text.
+Most music playback software such as iTunes, Windows Media Player, and Winamp can’t read or display the CD-Text embedded on your audio CD though there is a script that can be used to allow iTunes to read CD-Text.

 Because of the way Gracenote and All Music databases work, your computer needs to be connected to the Internet to match and retrieve data for any given audio CD that is inserted.
 For example, even if you insert a popular CD that is registered with the databases into your computer, it will only automatically retrieve the CD info if the computer is connected to the Internet (or if the device is pre-loaded with existing data).
 It is not currently possible to embed the artwork or any other metadata info directly onto a burned audio CD or the production master for your CD.
-CD-Text and Gracenote and All Music metadata are two separate things.
+CD-Text and Gracenote/All Music metadata are two separate things.

 Until the CD’s info is submitted to Gracenote and All Music, your computer’s software will only read the songs/tracks as Track 01, Track 02, etc. This is normal.

 Once you have a final master, you can submit the info to Gracenote via Internet using iTunes.
 Click here for instructions on how to submit the info.